Croeso i Dosbarth Eyry!

 Our teacher is Mr Allman.

-Miss Edwards is our teaching assistant and she works in our class all week.
+Miss Edwards is our teaching assistant.

 We share our class information as well as lots of the things that our class have been learning about using Seesaw.
 Should you need a link to your child’s Seesaw account please contact the school office or speak to Mr Allman at the end of the school day.